-Day Statement Response 1 Fire exits and aisles.
+January April July October Day Statement Response 1 Fire exits and aisles.
 Fire exits and aisles should always be accessible and free of storage.
 A general rule would be to make certain the aisle heading to an emergency exit is as wide as the door opening or at least 36 inches.
 The Authority Having Jurisdiction may set more demanding aisle widths.
 2 Accidents and near misses should be reported to your supervisor immediately.
 All workers should be trained regarding the company's requirement that all accidents near misses or close calls be reported to the supervisor or senior manager on duty immediately.
 Letting a near miss go unreported provides an opportunity for a serious incident to occur.
 Each near miss should be investigated as aggressively as an actual incident so corrective actions may be taken to make certain that another near miss or injury does not occur.
 3 Never operate machinery without proper guards in place.
 Never operate machinery without proper guards in place.
 Never reach into the point of operation.
-If there is a jam of some kind, do not attempt to clear it without first contacting your supervisor and shutting down the equipment and locking it out.

-Day Statement Response 4 What does 'building a bridge' mean regarding back safety?
+If there is a jam, do not try to clear it without first contacting your supervisor, shutting down the equipment, and locking it out.
+4 What does building a bridge mean regarding back safety?
 You may occasionally bend over to pick up a piece of paper or other debris or items on the floor or ground.
-When you do, be sure to 'build a bridge'.
+When you do, be sure to build a bridge .
 This simply means to support your upper body (which weighs significantly more than your lower body).
 This can be accomplished by placing one hand on your knee or inner thigh or on a stable item, such as a table or counter.
 This support of your upper body will lower the risk of injuring your lower back.
-Strains/ overexertion injuries remain one of the top workers' compensation causes of loss for your industry.
+In many industries, strains and over exertion injuries remain one of the top workers' compensation causes of loss.
 5 When you work with chemicals, you have a right to know For each hazardous chemical you work with, you need to understand the safety and health hazards, as well as know proper precautions to take to keep yourself and others safe.
-If you have any questions about a product you work with, you should review its Safety Data Sheet (SDS).
-Ask your supervisor where the information (SDS) is located.
-6 Wheels must be chocked during the loading/ unloading of trailers.
+If you have any questions about a product you work with, you should review the Safety Data Sheet (SDS).
+6 Wheels must be chocked, or trailer restraints engaged at all times during the loading/unloading of trailers.
 All trailers must be chocked or trailer restraints engaged during the time they are being loaded/unloaded.
-Copper-alloy, aluminum, or rubber durable chocks at least 8 inches (width and length), are acceptable chocks to use in distribution operations.
-Chocks must be snug against the front of the back tandems.
-Pieces of lumber, concrete blocks, etc., are NEVER to be used as wheel chocks.
+Copper-alloy, aluminum, or durable rubber chocks, at least 8 inches (width and length), are acceptable chocks to use in loading dock operations.
+Chocks must be snug against the front of the back tandems - pieces of lumber, concrete blocks, etc., are NEVER to be used as wheel chocks.
 7 Never climb racking or step onto elevated racking.
 Warehouse racks are not designed for or intended to be used as climbing, walking, or working surface.
 Do not allow order picker operators to step on rack supports or wire mesh decking.
 Serious fall injuries can occur.
-8 Always wear your Personal Protective Equipment (PPE).
-Employees should be wearing all required Personal Protective Equipment (PPE) for the job assigned, such as: Safety glasses, Hearing protection, Safety shoes, and Gloves, etc. In addition, make sure the equipment is clean and fits properly.